West Bay · Lusail · QFC · USD billing

 Doha in 2026, LNG, sovereign wealth, and a compact commercial capital

-Qatar’s national GDP runs at roughly USD $220+ billion per IMF figures and the country is one of the top two global LNG exporters alongside the United States.
-QatarEnergy’s North Field East and South expansion programmes target a 126 million tonnes per annum LNG export capacity by 2027, materially shifting global energy flows and anchoring a supplier ecosystem across Ras Laffan Industrial City and Doha corporate HQs.
+Qatar’s national GDP runs at roughly USD $220+ billion per IMF figures and the country is one of the top global LNG exporters alongside the United States and Australia.
+QatarEnergy’s North Field East and South expansion programmes target a 126 million tonnes per annum LNG export capacity (with further expansion plans toward 142 MTPA by 2030 per QatarEnergy public statements), materially shifting global energy flows and anchoring a supplier ecosystem across Ras Laffan Industrial City and Doha corporate HQs.
 Qatar Investment Authority (QIA), the state’s sovereign-wealth fund, manages an AUM estimated north of USD $500 billion and drives a distinctive portfolio and advisory ecosystem across Doha.

 Practical SEO implication: Qatar is a compact market.
 The population is roughly 3 million, the city itself around 1.6 million, and the commercial B2B buyer count is small in absolute terms.
 That matters because rankings matter more here than in Dubai or Riyadh, if there are only fifty meaningful buyers for your category in Qatar, each one finding you through organic search disproportionately compounds.
 We treat Doha retainers as precision engagements rather than volume plays.